 The SMF supporting a DNN is configured with information about whether this DNN is a LADN DNN or not.

 When receiving SM request corresponding an LADN from the AMF, the SMF determines whether the UE is inside LADN service area based on the indication (i.e. UE Presence in LADN service area) received from the AMF.
 If the SMF does not receive the indication, the SMF considers that the UE is outside of the LADN service area.
-The SMF shall reject the request if the UE is outside of the LADN service area.
+The SMF shall reject the request if the UE is outside of the LADN service area unless the request is a PDU Session Modification Request that requests that the UP connection be temporarily activated.
+If the UE is outside of the LADN service area and the request is a PDU Session Modification Request that requests that the UP connection be temporarily activated, then the SMF may respond to the PDU Session Modification Request by sending a PDU Session Modification Command that indicates that the UP connection may be activated outside the service area.
+The PDU Session Modification Command that indicates that the UP connection may be activated outside the service area may include a UP deactivation timer that indicates how long the SMF will wait before deactivating the user plane connection for the PDU Session.